Utilities Procurement Group – Case Study

 What about Haven Power's new connections?

-UPG has brought a large number of major new connections to Haven Power over this time, and James says the new connections process is both "excellent and simple".
+UPG has brought a large number of major new connection to Haven Power over this time, and James says the new connections process is both "excellent and simple".
 He also sees it as "more straightforward than the new connections I've completed with other suppliers".

 James points out that the company's new connections form is simple to complete yet comprehensive, and "takes out much of the hassle" of the process.
 The design allows UPG to fill out most of the form, so that its own customer has only a few parts to complete.
 In his opinion, other suppliers omit some of these details at the start of the process, so there's "more backwards and forwards" later on.